Shlygly/LethalCompanyJuicesMod/README.md

 ![Vitamin detector](https://raw.githubusercontent.com/Shlygly/LethalCompanyJuicesMod/main/_doc-resources/item-vitamin-detector.png)

+You can add the [ReservedVitaminDetectorSlot](https://thunderstore.io/c/lethal-company/p/Shlygly/ReservedVitaminDetectorSlot/) mod to have a reserved slot for it.

 ### Juice blender

 The juice blender is a furniture you can buy in the store to earn more money by combining juices.